Context engineering

 As models are increasingly deployed in agentic and multi-step workflows, context engineering becomes more important than prompt engineering alone.

-Prompt engineering is the practice of designing and refining the instructions given to a model — primarily the system prompt — to elicit better, more accurate, or more useful outputs.
-It is a subset of context engineering.
+Context engineering is a superset of prompt engineering.
+Prompt engineering is the practice of designing and refining the instructions given to a model — primarily the system prompt, the behind-the-scenes instructions that developers bake into a product to shape a model’s behavior — to elicit better, more accurate, or more useful outputs.
+Context engineering is broader in scope.
+Rather than focusing on the initial input alone, context engineering is about managing the size and focus of the context throughout a model’s session.

-Because LLMs are sensitive to how questions and instructions are phrased, the structure and content of a prompt can significantly affect the quality of the response.
-Techniques include providing clear task descriptions, few-shot examples, explicit output format instructions, and chain-of-thought prompting.
+Because LLMs are sensitive to how questions and instructions are phrased, the structure and content of the context can significantly affect the quality of the response.